Zeta Capricorni: Properties

 The primary, designated component A, has a stellar classification of G4Ib: Ba2.
 This notation indicates this is a yellow-hued supergiant star, although the ':' means there is some uncertainty about the class.
-The temperature and surface gravity of this object suggests it may be a horizontal-branch star.
+The temperature and surface gravity of this object suggest it may be a horizontal-branch star.
 It is considered a prototypical example of a Barium star, as indicated by the 'Ba2' class suffix.
 The properties of these objects include overabundances of carbon molecules (such as C2) and s-process elements.
 Zeta Capricorni has an overabundance of the s-process element praseodymium.

 Its companion, component B, is a carbon-oxygen white dwarf with a hydrogen-rich atmosphere and a class of DA2.2.
-It is about as massive as the Sun, and its temperature is 23000 K. In the course of its evolution, the progenitor star passed through the thermally pulsing asymptotic giant branch, during which the enlarged atmosphere transferred material to the primary.
+It is about two-thirds as massive as the Sun, and its temperature is 23000 K. In the course of its evolution, the progenitor star passed through the thermally pulsing asymptotic giant branch, during which the enlarged atmosphere transferred material to the primary.
 The abundance of niobium in the primary's atmosphere, a product of the decay of zirconium-93, is at a level that suggests the transfer to the primary took place more than three million years ago.

 A magnitude 12.5 visual companion was discovered by T. J. J. See in 1897.
 As of 1997, it was located at an angular separation of 17.30 arcsecond along a position angle of 12°.